 Research Online?
-Many of our research tools are available online, and there are thousands of digital images, texts and videos available online too!
+Many of our research tools are available online, and there are thousands of digital images, texts, and videos available online too!
 Save time and check out our online content and online tools!
 Use the "Digital Materials" tab at the top of this page.

 What Will I Find?
 Archives and special collections typically define the scope of their collections through a Collection Development Policy.
 Learn about what we collect here! (see link below)

 While the bills to establish ASU and UA were ratified by the 13th Arizona Territorial Assembly on the same day in 1885, ASU (then known as the Arizona Territorial Normal School) was the first institution of higher education to open for business in Arizona in February 1886!